Republican Congresswoman Warns GOP Leaders Of Gender 'Crisis'

 Fundraising was a major focus of the launch event, along with recruitment tactics and overcoming sexism towards candidates.

-However, there was some dispute among attendees about how much President Trump — whom pollsters say has driven some women from the party — has to do with the party's appeals to both women voters and potential women candidates.
+However, there was some dispute among attendees about how much President Trump — who pollsters say has driven some women from the party — has to do with the party's appeals to both women voters and potential women candidates.

 "I think if you're thinking about 2020, it is a presidential election year, and the top of the ticket is a big factor when people are turning out and voting," said Betsy Fischer Martin, executive director of American University's Women & Politics Institute, citing a December poll.
 "Among Republican women, 51 percent said they found [Trump's] tone concerning."